MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 3 - Implement the SysExtensionSerializer framework.md

 30. Find the **SysExtensionSerializerFramework** project in **Solution Explorer**, and then right-click it to open the context menu and select **Build**.
-> Note: The build is currently failing.
+> Note: The build is currently failing in v41.

 31. Right-click the project again to open the context menu, and then select **Synchronize SysExtensionSerializerFrameform (USR) with Database**.